Orange-OpenSource/android-trail-drawing/README.md

 ![drawing examples](https://github.com/Orange-OpenSource/trail-drawing/blob/master/demo/example.png)

-A gesture trail drawing library for Android and Java applications
+A gesture trail drawing library for Android and Java applications.

+It allows to draw thick and thin strokes, as if you were used a felt-tip marker.
+To achieve this, we first used a polygonal chain in order to approximate the hand-drawing trail and to select the most salient points.
+Next, we used a square bezier curve approximation to model a smooth curve in place of the original path.
+This smooth path serves then to guide a virtual felt-tip which was simply modeled by a thin ellipsoid which orientation remains constant during the entire drawing.
+The main difficulty of this treatment is to perform it online without perceived latency.

 # Build the library